finos/legend/docs/tutorials/studio-tutorials.md

 ### Create and add an enumeration

-A model attribute that has a finite list of values can be defined with an enumeration.

 1. Click the **+** icon on the left-hand side and select **Add an enumeration**.
 2. Let's create an enumeration called **CompanyType** with the values **LLC** and **Corporation**.
 3. Let's navigate back to our `Firm` class and add a property named **firmType**.